Solar Improves Power Continuity for Remote Workers

 One of the selling points of solar is that it will keep your home running even in an outage.
 This, however, is only true if you have a form of solar backup connected to your solar array.

-Level Four: Tesla Powerwall
+Level Third: Tesla Powerwall

 The largest solar backup option that Go Solar Group offers is the Tesla Powerwall.
 The Powerwall is a rechargeable lithium-ion battery.